andrenovax/dopomoga_project/README.md

 More
 ================
 <p>Development of the project just started.
 I'll provide more details about it, when beta is ready.</p>
-<p>For more details or feedback, please, contact me via pull request, andrenovax@gmail.com or https://www.facebook.com/andrenovax</p>
+<p>For more details or feedback, please, contact me via andrenovax@gmail.com or https://www.facebook.com/andrenovax</p>

 Thanks